Eulogy for a Funeral

 It is almost inevitable in today’s world that you will find yourself, more than once in your life, attending a funeral visitation.
 These are special events that can help mourners cope with the grief of their lost loved one.
 Yet, despite its healing effects, funeral visitation can be a source of anxiety for some people who may not be exactly sure how to conduct themselves during one.
 Here are a few tips and suggestions that will help you, and your fellow mourners, get the most out of this memorial tradition.

 First, a few rules of etiquette regarding a funeral visitation.
-You should feel obligated to stay an only short time, perhaps about 15 minutes at a funeral visitation.
+You should feel obligated to stay only a short time, perhaps about 15 minutes at a funeral visitation.
 This should be long enough to extend your sympathies to the bereaved.
 Try to give the departed's family a hug, and a few brief words of support.
 Research shows that this is the most helpful thing to do at a funeral visitation.
 If one occurs to you, a funeral visitation is also a good time to extend a warm hearted story about you and the departed along with compliments.

 Another thing that you can do for the family, something that may seem surprising to the uninitiated, is to bring food to a funeral visitation.
 The family has no doubt had a hard day as they mourn the loss of their loved one and consider how they will regain their balance over the next few days.
 Experts say that food will make a difference and have a positive effect on their moods.
 It will also help lighten the unfortunate, practical burden that comes with hosting a funeral: figuring out accommodations for all of the visitors who typically arrive for a funeral.